fifth-postulate/parser-combinators/articles/java-magazine/index.md

 }
 ```

 - G: Looking good!
-But the parser returns a pair, what if you want something else?
+But the parser returns a `Pair`, what if you want something else?
 - D: Can we transform it?
 - G: I like how you are thinking!
 High five!
 - D: I will get to it.